netblue30/firejail/README.md

               $ firejail --net=eth0 --ip=192.168.1.80 --dns=8.8.8.8 firefox
               $ firejail --net=wlan0 firefox

+      --net=tap_interface
+              Enable a new network namespace and connect it to this  ethernet tap  interface  using the standard Linux macvlan driver.
+If the tap interface is not configured, the sandbox will  not  try  to configure  the  interface inside the sandbox.
+Please use --ip, --netmask and --defaultgw to specify the configuration.

+              Example:
+              $ firejail --net=tap0 --ip=10.10.20.80  --netmask=255.255.255.0
+              --defaultgw=10.10.20.1 firefox

        --netmask=address
               Use this option when you want to assign an IP address in a  new namespace  and  the  parent interface specified by --net is not